-As with any fuel, it’s important to know and consider the safety guidelines when establishing infrastructure.
-This includes the National Fire Prevention Association's NFPA 58 Vehicular Liquefied Petroleum Gas Code, which applies to the design and installation requirements of propane refueling facilities.
+As with any fuel, it's important to know and consider the safety guidelines when establishing infrastructure.
+This includes the CSA Natural Gas and Propane Installation Code B149.5-15, which includes requirements for the placement of propane fuel systems and containers in vehicles, and the National Fire Prevention Association's NFPA 58 Vehicular Liquefied Petroleum Gas Code, which applies to the design and installation requirements of propane refueling facilities.
 Your local fire marshal can help with this.
 In addition, your local propane supplier can help determine the right amount of storage needed to adequately meet vehicle fueling needs.

 Cost of Fueling Infrastructure